stellardreams/stellardreams.github.io/_posts/2021-02-12-Interstellar-Objects.md

 > ‘Oumuamua is a member of a population of objects moving on random trajectories, then based on its discovery with the Pan-STARRS telescope, you can estimate that we should very soon begin finding, on average, **one of these objects per month after the Vera C. Rubin Observatory comes online**.
 We can also establish a system of instruments—satellites, maybe—that would not only monitor the sky but also be able to react to the approach of such objects so we can get photographs of them as they come in rather than chasing them as they go out, because they move very fast.

 I guess, my question are:
 * So right now we do not really have a system for detecting these objects?
+Because, when the two constructs go live, Dr. Loeb is predicting that we should see one Oumuamua or 2I/Borisov type of an object zipping through the solar system each month.
-* Are objects of a specific size zipping through our solar system.
+* Said another way, objects of a specific size are zipping through our solar system.
 And we are generally unaware of this phenomenon, with no adequate instruments for detection.
+I wonder if this is true, because 2I/Borisov was detected by an amateur astronomer who apparently built their own telescope.

-Being the size of a football field, Oumuamua may not have had the capability of becoming an E.L.E (Extinction level event).
-Should it were to be on a direct collision course with earth.
+Next, being the size of a football field, Oumuamua may not have had the capability of becoming an [extinction level event](https://en.wikipedia.org/wiki/Global_catastrophic_risk#Asteroid_impact).
+If it were to be on a direct collision course with earth.
+I guess it woud have taken out a city.

 However, what worries me that if a rock of a particular size did happen to be on that direct path.
 Then, based on my knowledge we have zero capabilities for tackling this potential threat.
 According to Neil DeGrasse Tyson, it would take us 10 years to develop a system for doing something about the threat of a potential impact with an asteroid.
 I believe [this is the video](https://youtu.be/HGjYmCn2MfY) where Mr. Tyson elaborates on this topic.